brokelyn/whatTimeIsIt-telegram-bot/README.md

 ### Why Telegram

 Telegram has a lot gerat features and one of the best is the API which allows developer to create their own bots for different kinds of usage.
+It is also a lot more secure than other messengers like WhatsApp or Line.

 ### Telegram-Bot